urob/zmk-config/readme.md

 - shortcuts for cut (on `X + D`), copy, and paste on left side (good with right-handed mouse use)

+[^1]: Really what's happening is that `Shift` + my right home-thumb morph into caps-word.
+This gives me two separate ways of activating it: (1) Holding the homerow-mod shift on my left index-finger and then pressing my right home-thumb, which is my new preferred way.
+Or, (2) double-tapping the right home-thumb, which also works because the first tap yields sticky-shift, activating the mod-morph upon the second tap.

-[^1]: I call it "timeless", because the large tapping-term makes the behavior insensitive to the precise timings.
+[^2]: I call it "timeless", because the large tapping-term makes the behavior insensitive to the precise timings.
 One may say that there is still the `global-quick-tap` timeout.
 However, with both a large tapping-term and positional-hold-taps, the behavior is *not* actually sensitive to the